RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 This document describes how to deploy an Active-Active database with Redis Enterprise for Kubernetes.

 **Disclaimer:**
-  This feature is in private preview and is not complete for production use.
+  This feature is in public preview.
-  Importent - Please view the [support for only one Active-Active database with up-to three participating clusters across a set of participating clusters](#support-for-only-one-active-active-database-with-up-to-three-participating-clusters-across-a-set-of-participating-clusters) limitation.

 **This document assumes the following:**
   - You have at least two running Redis Enterprise clusters that will be used as your participating clusters.